hnikolov/THRII_USB_Pedal/README.md

 *BUTTONS (Original Layout)*
 - Selecting a patch (Button 1), switches to a patch (white color)
-  - Pressing Button 1 again switches to THR settings (THR Local, User preset, or User preset(*))
+  - Pressing Button 1 again switches to THR settings (THR Local, User preset, or modified User preset)
   - Pressing Button 1 again loads the preselected patch again (reloads, possible parameter changes are lost)
 - Button 2 works as intended - cycle between AMP/COL/Cabinets.
   - Selection to what to cycle - press and hold